 The Kennedy School of Aviation

-The 'Fly-girls' program will show you how the numbers of women in the industry has been growing and how you can be part of that group.
+The 'Fly-girls' program highlights that the numbers of women in the industry has been steadily growing.

 Topics include: